-This could happen anytime of the year from July to October, depending on your growing zone, your chosen cultivar, and your sowing date.
+This could happen at any time of the year from July to October, depending on your growing zone, your chosen cultivar, and your sowing date.

-Grasp the stem about six to eight inches below the flower head and cut through the stem with a sharp knife or a pair of pruners.
+At harvest time, grasp the stem about six to eight inches below the flower head, and cut through the stem with a sharp knife or a pair of pruners.

-Cutting off several inches of stem along with the flower head, makes it easier to handle for the next step: removing seeds from the head.
+Cutting off several inches of stem along with the flower head makes it easier to handle for the next step: removing the seeds from the head.

 How to Harvest

-With your hand or a knife, gently scrape off the dried out remnants of tiny petals from the center disc.
+With your hand or a knife, gently scrape off the dried out remnants of tiny petals from the center disk.
 These can resemble greenish-yellow buds or fluffy debris covering the seeds.

-1. Using your thumbs, rub the seeds off the flower head, into a container.
+1. Using your thumbs, rub the seeds off the flower head and into the container below.
 To make this task easier, you can break the head into smaller pieces.

-2. Take two ripe heads and gently rub them together over your bucket or other container.
+2. Take two ripe heads (or two pieces) and gently rub them together over your bucket or other container.